Self-Employed Tax Guide & Calculator (2023)

 Many of the expenses you incur to run your business are likely to be deemed deductible, as long as they are “ordinary and necessary.”
 This means things that would be seen as normal in your line of work to spend money on.

 The more you are able to track expenses, the easier they will be to document and deduct.
-We recommend keeping a spreadsheet, a book keeping tool or using a tax app like Ruby Money to keep track of your deductions.
+We recommend keeping a spreadsheet, a book keeping tool like Ruby Money to keep track of your deductions during the year.
+At the end of the year you will record these on your Schedule C which will lower your taxable income, thus lowering your taxes.

-In addition, putting money in a qualified retirement account such as a SEP-IRA can also lower your taxes.
-You can contribute up to 20% of your net income (up to $64,000 in 2023) up until tax deadline the following year.
-SEP-IRA’s are a powerful tool as they both help you save for the future while lowering tax deductions.
+Putting money in a tax-free qualified retirement account such as a SEP-IRA can also lower your taxes.
+You can contribute up to 20% of your net income up the until tax filing deadline.
+SEP-IRA’s are a powerful tool as they both help you save for the future while lowering your taxes today.

 What’s the best way to stay on top of taxes?